Review of Instant Pot 6 Quart Pressure Cooker

 I have made not only hard boiled eggs, but a Spinach Mushroom Quiche Breakfast Bowl in the Instant Pot.
 This is a vegetarian dish.

 I would say that probably the most common use of the Instant Pot, especially in the winter is to make soups, stews and chili.
 I have made many recipes, and they were all so easy, quick and delicious.
-The saute feature lets you saute onions and garlic before adding liquid, so you lose no flavor sensations by using the Instant Pot.
-Soup links here.
+The saute feature lets you saute onions and garlic before adding liquid, so you don't lose flavor by using the Instant Pot.

 So, In Conclusion